PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design

-The output is a structured narrative annotated with specific fields (Figure \ref{fig:generation_pipeline}, Output2): the user's motivations, the sensitive information potentially leaked, the specific steps within each flow that cause the leakage, the UI design problems at problematic steps, and the resulting harms and consequences.
-This format emphasizes not just what was leaked, but how the harms unfold over time through settings like interface defaults, hidden system actions, and gaps between user expectations and system behavior.
-By focusing on the process rather than just the outcome, the system encourages people to move from abstract, policy-level discussions to more human-centered reflections on privacy.
-We present a walk-through of one example generated journey story in \autoref{appendix:example-story}.
+The final output format is a structured narrative annotated with specific fields (\autoref{fig:generation_pipeline}, Output2): the user's story, potentially leaked sensitive information, the specific steps within each flow causing leakage, UI-level issues at problematic steps, and resulting harms and consequences.
+By emphasizing the unfolding process, this format shifts focus from abstract policy-level concerns to human-centered, design-level reflections on privacy.

-\subsection{UX of PrivacyMotiv: Making Design Consequences Visible and Relatable}
+\subsection{UX of PrivacyMotiv: Making Design Consequences Visible and Traceable}